chriskgbc/intr2012-w25-e2-template/README.md

 # Steps

-1. Install `Live Server` extension to create a development server
+1. Install `Live Server` (or equivalent) extension to create a development server
 2. Activate `GitHub Pages` with `main` as the source branch
 3. Start coding!